All Articles

 Does referral automation on Athena replace our coordinators?

-No. The goal is to remove the repetitive, low-judgment tasks that consume most of a coordinator's day: reading faxes, transcribing data, calling patients, checking eligibility, and updating records.
+No. The goal is to remove the repetitive, low-judgment tasks that consume most of a coordinator's day.
 When those tasks are automated, the same team handles 3x more referral volume.
-Most practices that implement automation report that their coordinators spend more time on complex cases and patient barrier resolution, which is higher-value work that improves outcomes.
+Most practices report that their coordinators spend more time on complex cases and patient barrier resolution.

 What ROI should an Athena practice expect from referral automation?

 For practices processing 100+ referrals per month, a 3:1 return within the first 90 days is a reasonable benchmark.
-The two primary drivers are revenue recovered from improved completion rates (moving from a 50-60% baseline to 90%+) and staff capacity recovered (averaging 80% of the time previously spent on manual referral processing returned to higher-value work).
-For practices at 500+ referrals per month, the ROI case compounds because the coordinator capacity constraint is the primary growth limiter.
+The two primary drivers are revenue recovered from improved completion rates (moving from 50-60% to 90%+) and staff capacity recovered.

 automate referral coordination athenahealthathenaone referral managementathena marketplace referral automationEHR referral managementathenahealth integration